harshit-08/PlaySimple-Games/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+I tried to fetch data from the given APIs but couldn't because of the CORS policy.
+I have commented out the code to fetch the info in the source code.

 ## Available Scripts

 In the project directory, you can run: